 3. This movement is in line with the actual situation and absolutely not harm others.
 There are 56 ethnic groups in China.
 The other 55 ethnic minorities have well preserved their traditional culture.
 There are really so many protection policies and preferential treatment for minority in China.
 On the contrary, the traditional clothes of Han nationality have been lost, this is so unfair.

 4. Somebody won’t support it because they haven’t been exposed to Chinese traditional culture.
 But why opposes it?
 Isn’t it normal to wear the traditional clothes of his/her nation?
-If a nation even loses its own national clothes, it’s nothing any culture worth to discuss.
-The traditional costumes of each nation should be respected by the people all over the world.
-In many countries, such as Kimono of Japan, Kilt of Scotland and Sari of India, they are all full of history and very beautiful.
+If a nation even loses its own national clothes, it’s nothing any culture worth discussing.
+The traditional costumes of each nation should be respected by people all over the world.
+In many countries, such as Kimono of Japan, Kilt of Scotland, and Sari of India, they are all full of history and very beautiful.
 It would be a super pity if they were lost one day.

 6. Many netizens regard this movement as a foolish fashion, some even called those styles as curtains.
 It is very likely a bunch of students that learned the dressing style from TV shows and thought it was a way to face the tradition, while the type of clothes was not formally categorized.